nk-spec-code/nk-spec-code/README.md

 <!-- INTRODUCTION -->
 <!-- ===================== -->
 <p align="left">
-Hi 👋 I'm Netra, a cybersecurity student with a strong interest in computer science and security engineering.
+Hi 👋 I'm Netra, a cybersecurity student with a strong interest in computer science and defensive security.
-I enjoy learning how systems work under the hood, breaking them safely, and understanding how to defend applications, networks, and data from real-world threats.
+I focus on understanding how systems, networks, and applications fail, and how to secure them against real-world threats through strong fundamentals and hands-on practice.
 </p>

 <!-- ===================== -->